Decay and vanishing of some D-solutions of the Navier-Stokes equations: Introduction

 \rt. \ee such that the Dirichlet integral satisfies the condition: for a constant $C$, and all $R \ge 1$, \be \lab{dr2r} \int^1_{0}\int_{R \le |x'| \le 2 R}|\nabla u(x)|^2 dx<C<\infty. \ee Then $u^\th = 0$.
 Moreover, there exists a positive constant $C_0$, depending only on the constant $C$ in (\ref{dr2r}) such that \be |u^r(x)| + |u^z(x)| \le C_0 \left(\f{\ln r}{r}\right)^{1/2}. \ee \end{theorem} \begin{remark} Since $u^\th = 0$ i.e. the flow is swirl free, the Navier-Stokes system reduces to \be \lt\{

 \rt. \ee

 So our vanishing problem now is much like a two dimensional problem.
-But unfortunately, we do not know any vanishing result for swirl free case in a slab with Dirichlet boundary condition. \end{remark}
+But unfortunately, we do not know any vanishing result for swirl free case in a slab with Dirichlet boundary condition and (\ref{dr2r}). \end{remark}

 \begin{remark} Clearly, if the Dirichlet integral is finite i.e. $\Vert \nabla u \Vert_{L^2(\bR^2 \times [0, 1])} < \infty$, then condition (\ref{dr2r}) is satisfied.
 If one works a little harder, then one can reach the same conclusion as the theorem assuming the integral in (\ref{dr2r}) grows at certain power of $R$.
 As mentioned earlier, solutions with infinite Dirichlet energy is also of interest.
-If the Dirichlet integral is finite, then one has a short proof for the vanishing of $u^\th$.
-See Proposition \ref{prsd} below. \end{remark}
+The decay estimate still holds if there is an inhomogeneous term of sufficiently fast decay. \end{remark}

 Now we outline the proof of the above results briefly.
 We start with the observation that in $z-$periodic case such that $D=\bR^2\times S^1$, the horizontal radial component of the solution $u^r$ satisfies $\int^\pi_{-\pi} u^rdz=0$.
 Poincar\'{e} inequality and the finite Dirichlet integral condition indicate that $u^r\in L^2(D)$.
 Then due to the speciality of $z$-periodic solution, we can actually prove that the oscillation of the pressure $p$ is bounded in a dyadic annulus.
 At last by testing the vector equation \eqref{1.7} with $u\phi^2(|x'|)$, where $\phi(x')$ is supported in $\{x'||x'|<2R\}$ and equal to $1$ in $\{x'||x'|<R\}$, and making $R$ approach $\i$, we can prove that $u\equiv 0$.